 Details of the metrics reporting API are provided in clause 11.4, and for 3GP-DASH based downlink media streaming services, the 3GPP-defined metrics reporting scheme and metrics report format are defined in clause 11.4.3.

+A 5GMS Client identifier may be included in the metrics report.
+Its value should be that supplied in the Service Access Information (see ClientId in table 11.2.3.1-1) or else a locally-sourced GPSI value [7], or else a stable and globally unique string.

 END OF 4th CHANGE